FedericoSlongo/ReEmbed/README.md

 For example twitter.com (or x.com) get converted to fxtwitter.com

 Current supports instagramm, twitter (x) and tiktok

+Also gives the user the choice of which twitter mirror they can use